 - Items from the Gazette including printing plates and an original printing press.

-Get to work in our mini newsroom and write your own headlines.
+There is also plenty for families to do - take a picture in our selfie board and become the headline story, or get to work in our mini newsroom and write your own headlines.
 Separate real from fake news.

 Check out today's Gazette headlines.